All blog posts

 Yes, and if you have motivated people, they will work hard anyway, wherever they are at that moment because they just like to do it and support the same goal.

 If you get the trust, you give a lot of trust back because you don't want to betray it.
-If you feel that your boss trusts you, you will also be less likely to say "" when you don't feel like it.
+If you feel that your boss trusts you, you will also be less likely to say "go on" when you don't feel like it.
 That is not the case here.

 In this way, you also create people who are a poster child for your company and, of course, attract other people.
 All these things, do you also notice that with retention or absenteeism?

-That's not so bad here.
+That's really fine here.
 Of course, if you're sick, you're sick.
-If you've seen an emergency in your mind or you've seen something for it.
-We also have a very young team, so there are more and more children involved.
-That flexibility is really there.
+If you have an emergency or something you need to address.
+We also have a very young team, so more and more children are being involved.
+That flexibility is truly there.

 So basically the loose and good vibes that the office exudes manifests itself in flexibility or how that people are treated.

-You just get - to put it in a big word - the ownership of your work and time.
-The work has to be done, but whether you start at 6:30 a.m. and leave at 3 p.m. or come in at 10 a.m. and are here until 8 p.m., that's completely free.
-We'll see it in the results.
+Here, you simply get—to put it mildly—ownership of your work and time.
+The work has to be done, but whether you start at 6:30 AM and leave by 3 PM or arrive at 10 AM and stay until 8 PM, you're completely free.
+We're seeing it in the results.

 But it has to be, because the bar is set high.
 It is also deliberately placed high here, in all areas.
 But in an atmosphere where it is appreciated.